How to Change Resolution in DaVinci Resolve (Quickly!)

 • Exporting.

-Before exporting or rendering, you can change the timeline to the original resolution, that is, 4K UHD.
+Before exporting or rendering, you can change the timeline’s resolution to the original one, that is, 4K UHD.

 This way, you can change the timeline resolution as needed at any time to fit your requirements.
 (This is because, as already stated, Resolve is resolution independent).